grebtsew/dcDeployControl/README.md

 - **Import and Export functions**: Docker save and load all images in system can be called.
 Only the volume folder can be used for import and export.
 - **Websocket logging link**: Show live logs from backend to better track system.

+# General tips

+These are some general tips for users of this software:
+* Use `.dockerignore` files in your repository in order to speed up build times and keep containers small.

 # CI/CD

 To ensure that the project maintains a high quality code, several CI/CD github actions has been added to the project.
 These must pass in order to get pull requests merged into main branch.